-New rules to force banks to explain account closures
+Banking boss says sorry to Farage over Coutts row

 - Published

+Natwest boss Alison Rose has apologised to ex-UKIP leader Nigel Farage after Coutts bank closed his account.

+Mr Farage had alleged that Coutts had targeted him because of his political views.

-Ministers will make it harder for banks to close accounts after the dispute between ex-UKIP leader Nigel Farage and Coutts.
+It comes as the government said they will make it harder for banks to close accounts after the dispute between Mr Farage and the bank.

 Banks will be forced to explain and delay any decision to close an account under the new rules, the Treasury said.